 ripe with errors, stressful moments and lots of aggravation… IF you’re unprepared.

 This article will address the various stages of the migration and planning process all the way through implementation so you can plan accordingly and be confident every step of the way.

 More Businesses Are Moving their Phone Communications to Cloud

 Cloud computing has gone beyond novelty stage and is now a robust, mature platform for business services of all kinds.
 Most businesses are on the cloud now, and many companies have developed a multi-cloud environment to provide additional redundancy and

 The exception is found in those who have held out against inevitable change, clinging to old technologies and resisting the migration of services from local data centers and equipment closets to an internet-based environment.

 But you can only buck trends for so long.
 Sooner or later, every business will move all or part of their communications to the cloud -- and that includes telephone services.

 Legacy Equipment will Eventually Become Obsolete

 We all know the old saying “If it ain’t broke, don’t fix it.”
-But in an ever-evolving business technology market, you can’t afford to continually rely on deficient, obsolete legacy equipment if you want to compete with others in your space.
+But in an ever-evolving business technology market, you can’t afford to continually rely on deficient, obsolete legacy equipment if you want to compete with others

 If you don’t want to be left behind, at some point you’ll have to face the facts.